AReaL

 -

-The Relaxed System Lab from HKUST for seamless cooperation on many system-related aspects
+The Relaxed System Lab from HKUST for seamless collaboration on numerous system-related aspects

 -

-The SGLang team for supporting customized features for asynchronous RL training and their contributions during the development of AReaL-lite
+The SGLang team for supporting custom weight update features and their contributions during AReaL-lite development

 -

-The Super Computing Technology (SCT) team at Ant Group, particularly for their expertise in large-scale cluster operations and maintenance
+The Super Computing Technology (SCT) team at Ant Group for their expertise in large-scale cluster operations and maintenance

 -

-Special thanks to @Lyken17 for providing suggestions across our development process
+Special thanks to @Lyken17 for providing valuable suggestions throughout our development process

-We also appreciate all the pioneering works from the community, particularly the ReaLHF project from OpenPsi Inc. and other projects, including but not limited to DeepScaleR, Open-Reasoner-Zero, OpenRLHF, VeRL, SGLang, QwQ, Light-R1 and DAPO.
+We also deeply appreciate all pioneering work from the community, particularly the ReaLHF project from OpenPsi Inc. and other outstanding projects, including but not limited to DeepScaleR, Open-Reasoner-Zero, OpenRLHF, VeRL, SGLang, QwQ, Light-R1, and DAPO.

 @inproceedings{mei2025real,